Cash Flow and Real Estate Investment Property

-"Cash flow is the rental property's revenue inflows less all its outflows.
-In other words, it's the money that remains after all the rents are collected and all the day-to-day expenses associated with owning the property are compensated."
+1. Simply put, cash flow is the rental property's revenue inflows less all its outflows.
+In other words, it's the money that remains after all the rents are collected and all the day-to-day expenses associated with owning the property are compensated.

-- Ongoing - This is the ongoing stream of income collected by the real estate investor throughout his or her holding period.
-Namely, the income generated from rented apartment units or leased office space, coin-operated washers and dryers, storage facilities and so on.
+- Ongoing - This is the ongoing stream of income collected throughout the investor's holding period from rented units, coin-operated washers and dryers, storage facilities and so on.